 will talk to you about lifestyle changes or refer you to a dietitian.
 The goals are

 reduce fat (especially saturated fat and trans fat) and cholesterol in the diet

 Your doctor will probably do a cholesterol check again after 3–6 months of

 Medicine might be considered for kids 10 and older whose LDL cholesterol is 190

 mg/dL or higher if changes in diet and exercise haven't worked.
 Kids with risk factors,

-or a family history of high cholesterol or heart disease, may need treatment at lower
+pressure or a family history of high cholesterol or heart disease, may need treatment

 5 Ways to Lower Cholesterol